phyloviz/phyloviz-main/docs/data_analysis.md

 ![distance](_images/NJ1.png)

-The second step is to select the _Criteria_.
+The second step is to select the _Criteria_ of the tree branch-length minimization.
 You can choose between Saitou-Nei and Studier-Keppler criterion.

 ![method](_images/NJ2.png)